yorevs/homesetup/README.md

 fetch.bash              | Script to fetch REST APIs data. git-completion.bash     | bash/zsh completion support for core Git.
-git-diff-cmd.bash       | Enable opendiff to be used with git instead of normal diff. git-pull-all.bash       | Pull all projects within the specified path to the given repository/branch. hostname-change.bash    | Change the hostname permanently. ip-utils.bash           | Validate an IP and check details about it. toolcheck.bash          | Check if the a tool is installed on the system.
+git-diff-cmd.bash       | Enable opendiff to be used with git instead of normal diff. hostname-change.bash    | Change the hostname permanently. ip-utils.bash           | Validate an IP and check details about it. toolcheck.bash          | Check if the a tool is installed on the system.